SimonHFrost/resume/contents/index.md

 	- Full stack developer
 	- Feb 2012 - Feb 2014
 	- Javascript, C#, SQL, PowerShell

-	- Scrum
+  At Telogis I worked on the interface and backend for a traveling salesman problem solver.
+The product was used by numerous American companies such as Coca-cola and Verizon.

-  At Telogis I worked on the interface and backend for a 'Traveling Salesman Problem' solver.
-The product integrated tightly with multiple different services such as a real-time fleet tracker.
+  The product was mathematically technical in nature and I worked alongside many talented PhD and Masters degree graduates.
+Working as a full stack developer as my first position outside of University was great exposure to a range of different technologies.

-  I worked with front-end technologies such as Ext JS and Silverlight, as well as backend technologies such as C#, SQL and PowerShell.
-I also helped in recruiting by giving employer presentations and attending job fairs.
+  Features I worked on included a route templating system, routing algorithm memory optimziations, user creation and modification tooling, and testing improvements such as the introduction of BDD.

 	- HITLab
 	- Effective Design Processes for Educational Computer Games